 Although the invention has been described and illustrated with a certain degree of particularity, it is understood that the present disclosure has been made only by way of example, and that numerous changes in the combination and arrangement of parts can be resorted to by those skilled in the art without departing from the spirit and scope of the invention, as hereinafter claimed.

-What is claimed is:
+The invention claimed is:

-1. A method for controlling adaptation asymmetry of coefficients of an FIR filter, comprising:
+1. A method for generating coefficients for an FIR filter in a sign-sign LMS algorithm, comprising: